ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In my first role as a business leader at WiFast (then Zenreach, now Adentro) we quickly hired a team of ten full-time employees, mostly in engineering.
 As a first-time manager I knew I had a lot to learn, and

 I was eager to take advantage of every resource I could to become a better manager.
 My only problem was I hated most management advice.
-I found it either overly prescriptive (do X, then Y, then Z) without context or insight, or entirely devoid of substance fluff, if you will. at was until I met my first management coach, Jonathan.
+I found it either overly prescriptive (do X, then Y, then Z) without context or insight, or entirely devoid of substance fluff, if you will.
+That was until I met my first management coach, Jonathan.

 The story goes that one of our investors, First Round Capital, was hosting a management summit in San Francisco, about a thirty-minute drive from our office. us far I d found First Round folks were high quality, so when I came across the invitation, their support temporarily muted my ever-present fluff allergy and I signed up.